A2P 10DLC Documentation

 Operator: TackOn Labs LLC, doing business as BuildCrux.
 Federal EIN on file with TCR (The Campaign Registry).

 Sender: Messages are sent from a BuildCrux-managed 10DLC long code registered with TCR under our brand BN3fa8b61c142c734e577318d79be37c5c.
-All messages identify the contractor’s business name in the message body.
+Every message identifies BuildCrux as the sender in the message body.

 How end-users opt in